Kannan-Marimuthu/ReplatformingWorkshop/README.md

 # Pivotal Cloud Foundry Familiarization and Replatforming Workshop
-- This Workshop assumes you have a Java Development background & no knowledge of [Pivotal Cloud Foundry](https://www.youtube.com/watch?v=7APZD0me1nU).
+- This Workshop assumes you have a Java Development background & a basic understanding of [Pivotal Cloud Foundry](https://www.youtube.com/watch?v=7APZD0me1nU).
 - During this workshop you will _cf push_ applications to run on Nationwide's own PCF test instance.
-- You will log into PCF using your single-sign-on credentials and push a simple Chess application to get situated.
+- You will log into PCF using your Nationwide Username and push a simple Chess application to get situated.
 - You will then proceed with "Movie Fun", a movie catalog management application implemented using Java Enterprise.
 "Movie-Fun" was designed to run on TomEE.
 It uses EJBs and Servlets.
 The Database configuration is done through JNDI.
 - In this workshop you will first deploy Movie Fun to PCF using the [TomEE buildpack](https://github.com/cloudfoundry-community/tomee-buildpack).
 - We will then replatform Movie Fun by wrapping it in a [Spring Boot](https://projects.spring.io/spring-boot/) container.
 - By the end of the lab we will have a cloud-ready, working application deployed to Cloud Foundry.

 ![](https://github.com/rm511130/ReplatformingWorkshop/blob/master/ReplatformNModernize.jpg)

 # Prerequisites
 To get started you will need the following prerequisites on your machine.